 The breaking of chiral symmetries in SMM4b at lower energies leads to the existence of various chiral anomalies in the Standard Model of QFT.
-These anomalies are responsible for topological processes such as the "sphaleron" transition [37] which involves nine quarks and three leptons from each generation, violates B and L numbers by three, but conserves B - L. At much lower energies, there are also "quarkiton" transitions [15], which involve three heavy quarks and three leptons within the same generation, violate B and L numbers by one, and also conserve B - L.
+These anomalies are responsible for topological processes such as the "sphaleron" transition [38] which involves nine quarks and three leptons from each generation, violates B and L numbers by three, but conserves B-L. At much lower energies, there are also "quarkiton" transitions [15], which involve three heavy quarks and three leptons within the same generation, violate B and L numbers by one, and also conserve B-L.

-More specifically, "sphaleron" transitions, which are associated with the $SU_L(2)^2U(1)$ anomaly, occur at very high temperatures above or around the electroweak phase transition.
-"Quarkiton" transitions, which are associated with the $SU_c(2)^2U(1)$ anomaly, occur at lower temperatures, but still above or around the QCD phase transition.
+More specifically, "sphaleron" transitions, which are associated with the $SU_L(2)^2U(1)$ anomaly due to $U_L(1)$ or $U_A^{B-L}(1)$ breaking as shown in Eq.
+22, occur at very high temperatures above or around the electroweak phase transition.
+"Quarkiton" transitions, which are associated with more chiral anomalies due to $U_A^{t,b,c,s}(1)$ breaking as shown in Eq.
+26, occur at lower temperatures, but still above or around the QCD phase transition.

-Similar to these topological transitions, the leftover isospin symmetry at much lower energies, which could be gauged with $\rho$ mesons as its gauge bosons, could give rise to the $SU_V(2)^2U_B(1)$ anomaly, and consequently generate another type of transitions that violate baryon number B by one.
+Similar to these topological transitions, the leftover isospin symmetry at much lower energies, which could be gauged with ρ mesons as its gauge bosons, could give rise to the $SU_V(2)^2U_V^B(1)$ anomaly, and consequently generate another type of transitions that violate baryon number B by one.
 Considering the isospin symmetry of neutrons and protons, we do not observe any more phase transition or condensation of these baryons, so such topological transitions could in principle occur even at room temperature.
 But where do such transitions go?

-Fortunately, the mirror sector has a similar $SU'V(2)^2U'B(1)$ anomaly.
-Together, these anomalies may provide a new mechanism of topological transitions that conserves B + B'.
-The most intriguing example of such a transition is the oscillation between ordinary and mirror neutrons (n - n' oscillations) with $\Delta B = -\Delta B' = 1$ , which could explain the wellknown neutron lifetime anomaly [12].
+Fortunately, the mirror sector has a similar $SU'V(2)^2U_V^{B'}(1)$ anomaly.
+Together, these anomalies may provide a new mechanism of topological transitions that conserves B+B'.
+The most intriguing example of such a transition is the oscillation between ordinary and mirror neutrons (n-n') oscillations with $\Delta B = -\Delta B' = 1$, which could explain the well-known neutron lifetime anomaly [12].
 These oscillations could be the easiest topological way to connect the two sectors, even at room temperature.
-Note that $SU_V(2)$ is a symmetry for u, d quarks only, and there is no such symmetry for leptons.
-Therefore, the $SU_V(2)^2U(1)$ anomaly does not conserve B - L.
+Note that $SU_V(2)$ is a symmetry for u, d quarks or protons and neutrons only, and there is no such symmetry for leptons.
+Therefore, the $SU_V(2)^2U(1)$ anomaly does not conserve B-L.

-Topological transitions like n - n' oscillations, which result from this anomaly, conserve B + B' but break B - L and B' - L'.
-In contrast, sphaleron and quarkiton transitions conserve B - L and B' - L' but break B + B'.
-Therefore, this is consistent with the general claim that global symmetries cannot be perfectly conserved under the general principles of quantum gravity [38].
+Topological transitions like n-n' oscillations, which result from this anomaly, conserve B+B' but break B-L and B'-L'.
+In contrast, sphaleron and quarkiton transitions conserve B-L and B'-L' but break B+B'.
+Therefore, this is consistent with the general claim that global symmetries cannot be perfectly conserved under the general principles of quantum gravity [39].